ElemeFE/mongodb-doc-cn/introduction/document.md

 ## 文档限制

-Documents have the following attributes:

 ### 文档大小限制

-The maximum BSON document size is 16 megabytes.
+BSON 文档的最大 size 为 16 MB.

 The maximum document size helps ensure that a single document cannot use excessive amount of RAM or, during transmission, excessive amount of bandwidth.
 To store documents larger than the maximum size, MongoDB provides the GridFS API.
 See[`mongofiles`](https://docs.mongodb.com/manual/reference/program/mongofiles/#bin.mongofiles)and the documentation for your[driver](https://docs.mongodb.com/manual/applications/drivers/)for more information about GridFS.